 Souza can drink whiskey to restore his health or smoke lucky star cigarettes to temporarily increase his luck stat.
 Each time he levels up, he can boost one of four stats: Luck, Intelligence, Force or Endurance, and increasing a combination of skills enough can unlock one of four special abilities.
 He can fight with his fists or with a variety of firearms that he can collect ammo for.

 It is very difficult to make sense of the plot in Pecaminosa because it is all over the place and what parts you can piece together don’t make a lot of sense.
 It begins with John Souza being visited by the ghost of a mob boss named Charlie “Two Angels.”
-He makes a deal with Charlie to amend for the mistake that got him killed by tracking down a list of people and arresting them the right way in order to clear Charlie’s name and ensure that he gets into heaven.
+He makes a deal with Charlie to amend for the mistake that got him killed by tracking down a list of people and arresting them the right way to clear Charlie’s name and ensure that he gets into heaven.

 That seems simple enough, but that plot never really comes to fruition.
 You don’t actually arrest any of the crooks you encounter.
 Instead, you punch or shoot them until they surrender or die.

 The first impression you would naturally get is that Pecaminosa is a detective story.
 Unfortunately, there is very little detective-type investigating that goes into the actual gameplay of Pecaminosa.
 Instead, most of the gameplay involves top-down combat with either fists or guns that feels more reminiscent of a twin-stick shooter.

 Throughout the game, you will be using a gun to shoot gangsters, rats, dogs, zombies, mutants and giant scorpions.
 There are also several bosses in the game that are quite a bit tougher, but they can be beaten easily as long as you have an ample supply of bullets and whiskey bottles in your inventory.